Costs & Financial Aid

 Course fees are charged on a per-credit basis and are the same for Washington state resident students and non-resident students.
 In addition to these fees, students pay other required fees each quarter, including registration and technology fees.
 There may be additional costs for textbooks and other course materials.

-Fees are due at the start of each quarter.
+Fees are due by the third Friday of the quarter.
 The estimate below is based on 2017–2018 rates and is subject to change without notice.

 |Cost per credit: